Alberta Party: Stephen Mandel leadership

-2021 leadership election
+Decline

 On June 30, 2019, Stephen Mandel resigned as leader of the Alberta Party.
 Former PC MLA Jacquie Fenske became the interim leader on February 10, 2020.
 The Party announced a leadership contest, with a new leader to be elected on October 23, 2021.
 As only one candidate submitted a valid application by the close of nominations on August 31, 2021, Barry Morishita was acclaimed as leader.

+In the 2023 election, the party only ran 19 candidates and received just 0.71% of the provincewide vote.

+On October 15, 2023, Morishita resigned as leader of the party.
+On April 14, 2024, the party announced that corporate lawyer, Lindsay Amantea, was the new interim leader.

+Name change and revival

+In July 2025, it was announced that former UCP and current independent MLAs Scott Sinclair and Peter Guthrie planned to form a political party called the Progressive Conservatives, reviving the predecessor to the United Conservative Party.

+Later that month, it was announced that Sinclair and Guthrie would be joining the Alberta Party and rebranding it as the Progressive Conservative Party.

+A special general meeting was held on August 27, 2025, in which the membership decided the future direction of the party.
+The party voted to change the name to the Alberta Progressive Conservative Party, with 94% of party members in support.
+On August 29, the party submitted the name change request to Elections Alberta.

 Ideology

-For most of its history the Alberta Party was a right-wing organization, until the rise of the Wildrose Alliance as Alberta's main conservative alternative to the governing Progressive Conservatives attracted away the Alberta Party's more conservative members.
+For most of its history, the Alberta Party was a right-wing organization.
+This was until the rise of the Wildrose Alliance as Alberta's main conservative alternative to the governing Progressive Conservatives attracted away the Alberta Party's more conservative members.
 This left a small rump of comparatively less conservative members in control of the Alberta Party.
 In 2010, the Alberta Party board voted to merge with Renew Alberta, a progressive group that had been organizing to form a new political party in Alberta.
 The Alberta Party thus shed its conservative past for a more centrist political outlook.
 The party has been cited in The Globe and Mail and The Economist as part of the break in one-party politics in Alberta, with the Economist calling it "a split in Canada’s most powerful right-wing political machine."